 Our biggest 'enemies' might even be our closest (international)

 business relations.
 The European national security agencies are currently warning us for

 industrial espionage.
-It seems to be our biggest threat.
+It seems to be our biggest threat right now.

 Perhaps this is best illustrated by a couple of examples:

 Some large companies are currently outsourcing the software maintenance of their PCs.

 All PCs in the corporate network are managed remotely from a far away country.

 Do you think this is wise?
 Perhaps not.

 They are giving access to the complete administration of the

 company, its strategic partners and, worse, the company's intellectial property (IP).